madisonlowe/pythonBot/README.md

 ```

 - Just like before, we've created a client variable.
 The actual Client is different, however.
 Instead of using the normal base class, client is an instance of CustomClient, which has an overridden on_ready() function.

+DMs to members on joining channels:

+- As of time of writing, had a nightmare with this and couldn't get it to work.
+- Not sure whether because of personal Discord settings and linked accounts, potentially making it harder for code to recognise my test account as a new member?
+Or whether syntax wrong, as some of the syntax in this tutorial is aged, and online implementations of same functionality have been done in different ways from a cursory search.
+- Going to look into more resources about it.
+- Potential resources: find an active Discord bot and perceive the code.
+Lots on GitHub to eyeball!